ProAgent: Harnessing On-Demand Sensory Contexts for Proactive LLM Agent Systems in the Wild: Evaluation

 \textbf{CAB-Lite Dataset}.
-This public dataset~\cite{yang2025contextagent} comprises 300 samples \cmt{covering nine common daily-life scenarios, including shopping, travel, chitchat, work, health, outdoors, cooking, leisure, and others.} Each sample in the dataset includes egocentric video, audio, user personas, and annotations for proactive scores and tool calls. \cmt{The toolset in this dataset includes 20 frequently used tools, such as \textit{CityWeather} and \textit{DateTime}.} However, since this dataset lacks long-term sensor recording and low-cost sensor data such as IMU and GPS, we only use it to evaluate the VLM reasoner in \workname.
+This is a public dataset~\cite{yang2025contextagent} for context-aware proactive agents.
+The dataset comprises 300 samples spanning nine common daily-life scenarios, including shopping, travel, chitchat, work, health, outdoors, cooking, leisure, and others.
+Each sample contains multimodal egocentric data, including video and audio, along with user personas and annotations for proactive predictions and tool calls.
+The proactive predictions label indicates whether an example should trigger proactive assistance.
+Tool calls annotate the expected tool call for LLM agents to provide proactive assistance under the given context.
+The toolset in this dataset includes 20 commonly used tools covering real-world assistance scenarios, such as product price lookup, public transit schedules, and knowledge search.
+We randomly split the dataset into 60\% for training, using either supervised fine-tuning (SFT) or in-context learning (ICL), and 40\% for testing.